bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>
-The view engine that we used is Pug, as already mentioned in previous videos.
+The view engine that we used is Pug, as already mentioned in previous lesson.
 Pug was renamed after a legal matter with the original name, which was called Jade.

 Pug gives us a way to define reusable and extendable HTML components.